egos® – the legal

 they want to renegotiate the contract.
 Daily rate was xxx

 euros plus expenses.
-They want me to quote a lower rate…after 3 months
+They want me to quote a lower rate…after 3 months they said, due to my high rate,) they

-they said, due to my high rate,) they replaced me with an internal, giving
+replaced me with an internal, giving only 5 days notice

-that they had signed.’’ |
+and not respecting the contract that they had signed.’’ |

 Statestreet Bank |